Von Braun amide degradation

 The von Braun amide degradation is the chemical reaction of a monosubstituted amide with phosphorus pentachloride or thionyl chloride to give a nitrile and an organohalide.
-It is named after Julius Jacob von Braun, who first reported the reaction.
+It is named after Julius von Braun, who first reported the reaction.

 Reaction mechanism

 The secondary amide 1 reacts via its enolized form with phosphorus pentachloride to form the oxonium ion 2.
 This produces a chloride ion which deprotonates the oxonium ion to form and imine 3 and hydrogen chloride.
 These then react with one another to form an amine, with loss of the phosphorus chloride residue.
 The β-chloroimine 4 is unstable and undergoes internal elimination to a form a nitrilium cation 5 which is cleaved by attack by chloride to form a nitrile 6a and a haloalkane 6b.